Sobhan026/facial-emotion-recognition/README.md

 This project implements a complete facial emotion recognition pipeline with a reliability layer.

 The final system does not blindly force predictions.
-It can output `Uncertain` when confidence is too low, making the project more realistic and safer for real-time demonstration..
+It can output `Uncertain` when confidence is too low, making the project more realistic and safer for real-time demonstration.